debra-soth/fitconnect/docs/technical-docs/app-behavior.md

 - Users land on the User Overview page and browse other users
 - Clicking on a profile opens the User Details page, where they can send a like

+**Matches & Likes & Events**

+- "Your Matches" page displays:
+    - Users who liked them (their "Like List")
+    - Users they mutually liked (Match List).
+    - Users can like back to confirm a match or remove a user from likes
+    - Events the User has joined

+**Events Participation**

+- Users visit the Events Overview page to see fitness events
+- They can join an event or create their own
+- Joined events appear under "Your Matches"

+**Event Creation**

+- Users can create their own events and add Title, Location, Maximum Number of Participants and Time
+- Created events will appear under "Events"

+**Account Management**

+- Users can log out from the profile menu
+- They can edit account details such as passwords and personal information